greatwhite9/Suicidal_Text_Detection/README.md

 # Suicidal Text Detection

 ## Description
-This project aims to detect suicidal ideation in text data, specifically from Twitter posts, using deep learning techniques.
+This project aims to detect suicidal ideation in text data using deep learning techniques.
 The dataset is preprocessed and then used to train a neural network model to classify text as either indicative of potential suicide or not.

 ## Table of Contents
 - [Installation](#installation)